mmistakes/made-mistakes-jekyll/about.md

 ![drawings of my girls]({{ site.url }}/images/paperfaces-my-girls-900.jpg)

-And if that wasn't enough --- I'm a husband and new father of twin girls, or as we like to call them [our 2 little rosebuds](http://2littlerosebuds.com "2 Little Rosebuds").
+And if that wasn't enough --- I'm a husband and new father of twin girls or as we like to call them, [our 2 little rosebuds](http://2littlerosebuds.com "2 Little Rosebuds").

 ---